finalstack/InventorySystem/README.md

 - Made using Blueprints only!

+## Installation
+1. Download and install Git client https://git-scm.com
+2. Download and install Git LFS https://git-lfs.com
+3. Run this command in the terminal:
+    ```git lfs install```
+4. Clone the repo.

 ## Usage
 This project is a standard Third Person Template, all the Inventory relative files are available in the InventorySystem folder under Content.
 To test Item Pickups, I've added the BPI_PickupItems interface and Pickup Item event implementation to BP_ThirdPersonCharacter as follows: